 In fiscal 2018, total compensation for each non-employee director was set at \$280,000, which consisted of a \$140,000 cash retainer and a restricted stock grant valued at approximately \$140,000 which vests after one year.
-For the fiscal year ended February 1, 2020 ('fiscal 2019'), the compensation structure for each non-employee director will remain consistent with the fiscal 2018 director compensation structure, except that, if Mr. Fernandez and Ms. Dunn are elected to the Board at the 2019 annual meeting, then on or around the date of the 2019 annual meeting.
+For the fiscal year ended February 1, 2020 ("fiscal 2019"), the compensation structure for each non-employee director will remain consistent with the fiscal 2018 director compensation structure, except that, if Mr. Fernandez and Ms. Dunn are elected to the Board at the 2019 annual meeting, then on or around the date of the 2019 annual meeting, each of them will receive an additional 2,698 shares for their service from their appointment date of April 22, 2019 through the date of the 2019 annual meeting.
 We reimburse our directors for expenses in connection with attendance at Board and committee meetings.
-Other than with respect to reimbursement of expenses, directors who are our employees do not receive additional compensation for their services as directors, and none of the directors receive additional compensation for their services as directors.
-For a director who retires after reaching age 75 or ceases to serve after at least 10 years of Board service.
+Other than with respect to reimbursement of expenses, directors who are our employees do not receive additional compensation for their services as directors.
+For a director who retires after reaching age 75 or ceases to serve after at least 10 years of Board service to the Company, with the consent of the Compensation Committee, all awards granted to such director fully vest upon termination of Board service.